awsdocs/amazon-cloudfront-developer-guide/doc_source/CloudFrontPricing.md

 Be aware of the following:
 + You also incur a surcharge for HTTPS requests, and an additional surcharge for requests that also have field\-level encryption enabled or that use [Origin Shield](origin-shield.md) as an incremental caching layer\.
 For more information about prices, see [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.
 + You do not incur any additional CloudFront charges when you use origin groups\.
 You continue to pay the same request fees and data transfer rates as you do when you use CloudFront with any other AWS or non\-AWS origin\.
-For more information, see [Using CloudFront Origin Groups](DownloadDistS3AndCustomOrigins.md#concept_origin_groups)\.
+For more information, see [Using CloudFront origin groups](DownloadDistS3AndCustomOrigins.md#concept_origin_groups)\.